BACK

 Mr. Norton Mr. Norton

-Mr. Norton: Will not the Minister agree that 9d. per dozen sods is an
+Mr. Norton: Will not the Minister agree that 9d. per dozen sods is an outrageous price to charge for turf?

 Mr. Lemass Mr. Lemass